LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day9-XDR-Insights-part1.md

 > **Warning**
 >
 > The data from all tables remains available for up to **30 days** in Advanced Hunting, Microsoft 365 Defender.
+If you wish to retain raw data (logs) for more than 30 days, I recommend utilizing [Microsoft Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/overview), which allows you to keep the data for up to 2 years.

 ![image](https://github.com/LearningKijo/SecurityResearcher-Note/assets/120234772/e890a657-829d-444d-a369-cceb8b37862f)
 >  Advanced Hunting page in Microsoft 365 Defender portal